-After the success of our Dance Insights event in January 2020, we are delighted to bring to you, #DanceInsights Online – a curated online programme of performances, discourse and events, provocations and artistic inspirations brought to you by our 2020 Artists in Residence.
+As part of the Dance Insights Online programme, 2020 Artist in Residence Carlos Pons Guerra curates an exciting programme offering a unique insight into his creative inspiration.
+This is the first in the series Dance Insights Online – a curated online programme of performances, discourse and events, provocations and artistic inspirations.
 Each programme will be online for two weeks and offer audiences an insight into the process and mind of the creator.

 Anything, and everything, by Pedro Almodóvar

 My artistic guru, my hallowed saint, my master and model- Spanish film director Almodóvar is who inspired me to start choreographing: to try and somehow capture his melodrama, irreverent kitsch aesthetic, unbound gender performance, Hithcockian plotlines and visuals, as well as his marriage of ultra stylish modernity with pure Spanish tradition, through dance.

 Incest, religion, passion, chorizo, cocaine, drag and mommy issues- his is a wonderful world where the trivial becomes poetically crucial.
 Where fresh gazpacho gets spiked with a box of tranquilizers (Women on the Verge of a Nervous Breakdown) and nuns write pulp fiction or take LSD for divine visions (Dark Habits).
 Gorgeous leading ladies confess to vengeful murder whilst broadcasting the news on national television (High Heels) and a leg of ham becomes a fatal weapon against abusive husbands (What Have I Done to Deserve This?).
 You fall in love with a very young and psycho Antonio Banderas who kidnaps and ties you to your bed (Tie Me Up, Tie Me Down) and you scream at a council gardener to please water you with his hose, to appease an all-consuming internal fire (The Law of Desire).